About Databases¶

 Only databases in an Active state may be run against stitched data.
 Activation is a required step–“Click the Activate button.”–at the end of any process that adds or edits a database.

-To add a database
+To add a custom core table

 Add customer 360 database¶

-To add a customer 360 database using a template
+To add a customer 360 database

 Add passthrough database¶